webfraggle/esp8266-fastled-iot-webserver/Software_Installation.md

    ![](software_screenshots/secret.png?raw=true)

 5. Configure the main parameters
-   In the .ino file there are many parameters to change and tweak the essential settings are:
+   In the esp8266-fastled-iot-webserver.ino file there are many parameters to change and tweak the essential settings are:
 - `LED_TYPE`: The type of LED strip that is used (WS2812B, APA102, ...)
 - `DATA_PIN`: The pin where the LED-Strip is connected
 - `CLK_PIN`:  Additional clock pin when using LED-Strips with 4 pins.